Data Provenance as Automatic Differentiation: Correctness of the Higher-Order Interpretation

-\begin{remark} If we modified our base interpretation of semantic \GPS as suggested in \remref{further-structure} to give a refined version $\cat{G}$ of $\Fam(\LatGal)$, then if there is a finite bicartesian functor $\cat{G} \to \Fam(\MeetSLat \times \JoinSLat^\op)$, an analogous result to \thmref{language-definability} still holds. \end{remark}

-We can also use \thmref{glr-definability} to show that the interpretation of the language in the category $\Set$ agrees with the higher-order interpretation in $\Fam(\MeetSLat \times \JoinSLat^\op)$ on the underlying function at first order.
+We use \thmref{glr-definability} to show that the interpretation of the language in the category $\Set$ agrees with the higher-order interpretation in $\Fam(\SemiMod(S))$ on the underlying function at first order, as required.
 This shows that the higher-order interpretation does what we expect in the underlying interpretation of terms, and that the approximation information does not interfere.

-\begin{theorem} For all $\Gamma \vdash M : \tau$, where $\Gamma$ and $\tau$ are first-order, the underlying function in the interpretation $\sem{\Gamma \vdash M : \tau}_{\Fam(\MeetSLat \times \JoinSLat^\op)}$ is equal to the interpretation $\sem{\Gamma \vdash M : \tau}_{\Set}$ in $\Set$. \end{theorem}
+\begin{theorem} For all $\Gamma \vdash M : \tau$, where $\Gamma$ and $\tau$ are first-order, the underlying function in the interpretation $\sem{\Gamma \vdash M : \tau}_{\Fam(\SemiMod(S))}$ is equal to the interpretation $\sem{\Gamma \vdash M : \tau}_{\Set}$ in $\Set$. \end{theorem}